 \subsection{Injecting directional critiques into policy-gradient}

-\textbf{Margin-aware auxiliary objective.} We inject the directional critique via an auxiliary objective that (i) acts locally at the critiqued steps and (ii) induces a gradient that can be combined with standard policy-gradients without modifying the task reward.
-To this end, for a trajectory $\tau$ with labels $\{z_t\}_{t=0}^{H-1}$, define the positively and negatively critiqued index sets $ \mathcal P_\tau:=\{t:\ z_t=+1\}$, and $ \mathcal N_\tau:=\{t:\ z_t=-1\} $\footnote{Note that we do not discriminate $z_t^U$ and $z_t^Q$ for simplicity and the notation applies to both.}.
-Whenever the counts $|\mathcal P_\tau|>0$ and $|\mathcal N_\tau|>0$, we define a \textbf{\emph{intra-trajectory likelihood-margin}} objective

-Here $\log \pi_{\omega,t}$ denotes the log-probability assigned by the agent to the {decision} taken at step $t$ under parameters $\omega$.
-Note that the ``decision'' may correspond to an action-selection (query) or a belief-update decision, and the construction here thus applies to both AS and BT channels.
-If $|\mathcal P_\tau|=0$ or $|\mathcal N_\tau|=0$, we set $\widehat{\mathcal L}=0$ and do not apply the auxiliary term to the trajectory.
+\textbf{Margin-aware auxiliary objective.} We inject directional critiques via an auxiliary objective that (i) acts locally at the critiqued steps and (ii) induces a gradient that can be combined with standard policy gradients without modifying task rewards.
+To this end, for a trajectory $\tau$ with labels $\{z_t\}$, define the positively and negatively critiqued index sets $ \mathcal P_\tau:=\{t\mid z_t=+1\}$, and $ \mathcal N_\tau:=\{t\mid z_t=-1\} $. {Note that we use $z_t$ to denote $z_t^{\mathrm{as}}$, $z_t^{\mathrm{bt}}$, or both.
+The construction is channel-agnostic}.
+Whenever counts $|\mathcal P_\tau|>0$ and $|\mathcal N_\tau|>0$, we define an \textbf{\emph{intra-trajectory likelihood-margin}} objective { } Here $\log \pi_{\omega,t}$ denotes the aggregate log-probability assigned by the agent to the {decision segment} taken at step $t$ under parameters $\omega$.
+Note that the ``decision'' can correspond to an action-selection decision or a belief-update decision, and the construction here thus applies to both AS and BT channels.

-Eq.~\ref{eq:gap_objective} directly encourages the agent to increase the log-probability mass on positively critiqued decisions \emph{relative to} negatively critiqued ones, without introducing intermediate rewards or training a separate discriminator for $z_t$.
+Eq.~\ref{eq:gap_objective} directly encourages the agent to increase the log-probability mass on positively critiqued decisions \emph{relative to} negatively critiqued ones, without introducing calibrated intermediate rewards or training a separate discriminator for $z_t$.
 Crucially, Eq.~\ref{eq:gap_objective} is additive over time and therefore naturally compatible with multi-turn credit assignment.

-\textbf{Implied per-step coefficients.} Notably, the auxiliary Eq.~\ref{eq:gap_objective} has a gradient of the same form as standard policy gradients:

-In Eq.~\ref{eq:gap_grad_score}, the sign of $u_t$ matches the critique direction, so the auxiliary gradient pushes probability mass in the intended direction.
+\textbf{Implied per-step coefficients.} Notably, Eq.~\ref{eq:gap_objective} has a gradient of the same form as standard policy gradients: { } Here the sign of $u_t$ matches the critique direction, so the auxiliary gradient pushes probability mass in the intended direction.
 Furthermore, $\sum_{t=0}^{H-1} u_t=0$ exhibits a centering property, which means the auxiliary term induces a \emph{pure likelihood margin} rather than a uniform likelihood shift.